clydebuilt1974/TryHackMe/Junior Penetration Tester/Metasploit/Meterpreter.md

 C:\Windows\system32>
 ```
 ## Post-Exploitation Challenge
-* Meterpreter provides several important post-exploitation tools.
-* Commands mentioned previously, such as getsystem and hashdump will provide important leverage and information for privilege escalation and lateral movement.
-* Meterpreter is also a good base you can use to run post-exploitation modules available on the Metasploit framework.
-* Finally, you can also use the load command to leverage additional tools such as Kiwi or even the whole Python language.
+* Can use the `load` command to leverage additional tools such as Kiwi or even the whole Python language.
 ```
 meterpreter > load python
 Loading extension python...Success.